GrahamLea/Electricity-Sector-Lexicon/CONTRIBUTING.md

 ## How to Write

-In creating content for the lexicon, please consider the following areas:
+In creating content for the field guide, please consider the following areas:

 ### Audience